Homes For Sale In Ashland Place Historic District

 Options to Single-Family Home Living in Ashland Place

-Alternatively, if you want to live in Ashland Place and there’s just not enough single-family homes to choose from, you may want to consider condo living at The Regency House on Central high-rise.
-This luxurious condominium building, built in 1964 was just recently officially designated a historic building as part of Ashland Place Historic District, owners are now privy to a 50% tax reduction!
+This luxurious condominium building was built in 1964.
+It’s now officially designated a historic building as part of Ashland Place Historic District.
+Owners are now privy to a 50% tax reduction!

 More About Regency on Central High-Rise